ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 The world at large do not understand
 the mysteries of a newepaper; and, as in
 a watch, the hands that are seen are but
-the passive instruments of the
+the passive instruments of the s
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_hypno_ver01:data:sn83045646:00279528633:1868110601:0473/pct:35.084785,5.483134,10.150987,26.852261/!600,600/0/default.jpg"/>
 </td>